LisaMrc/imgui-template/README.md

 # Welcome to Zen Chess 🍃
 ♟️ *This game is currently in progress.
-Hopefully will be finished by may !* ♟️
+Hopefully will be finished by april 11th !* ♟️

+You are currently on Lisa's branch :)

 ## 1 | General Info
 🧑‍💻 **Developers** : Anass Doublal, Jean Le Chaudelec, Lisa Muracciole